acmenezes/podconfig-operator/README.md

 5 packets transmitted, 5 received, 0% packet loss, time 4077ms
 rtt min/avg/max/mdev = 0.036/0.043/0.063/0.010 ms
 ```
 There we go!
 Both networks are functional and they were configured after pod creation.
 That is easier to see if you deploy your own unprivileged pods.
 The automatic deployment is here only to speed up testing.
-When deleting the CR all configuration will be delete before from both the pods and the node without disruption the normal work of the cluster.
+When deleting the CR all configuration will be deleted before from both the pods and the node without disrupting the normal cluster behavior.

 But now let's check what Kubernetes API gives to us when we deploy the podConfig: